matteocourthoud/Machine-Learning-for-Economic-Analysis/README.md

 The exercise sessions are entirely coded in [Python](https://www.python.org/downloads/) on Jupyter Notebooks.
 Recommended free resources are the documentation of the Python library [scikit-learn](https://scikit-learn.org/) and Bruce Hansen's [Econometrics book](https://www.ssc.wisc.edu/~bhansen/econometrics/).

+### Pre-requisites

-Pre-requisites: students should be familiar with the following concepts:
+Students should be familiar with the following concepts:

 -  Matrix Algebra
-	- Econometrics, appendix A.(1-10)
+	- Econometrics, appendix A.1-A.10
 - Conditional Expectation and Projection
-	- Econometrics, chapter 2.(1-25)
+	- Econometrics, chapter 2.1-2.25
 - Large Sample Asymptotics
-	- Econometrics, chapter 6.(1-5)
+	- Econometrics, chapter 6.1-6.5